mglaman/intellij-drupal-run-tests/README.md

  single runner.

 ## Installing the plugin
-Currently the plugin is being developed and is not yet published on the JetBrains plugin repositories.
-You will need to clone the repository and build the project.

-* @todo: Add a link to a Dropbox .zip file of the built project
-* @todo: Publish
+Download the plugin from https://plugins.jetbrains.com/plugin/8384 or install through PhpStorm's plugin browser.

+Alternatively, you can clone down the project and build it yourself.

 ## Using the plugin